-1Family Lands Remembered, LLC, Jupiter, FL, USA 2Phillips & Jordan, Inc., Knoxville, TN USA 3Ecolo-G, Inc., Stuart, FL, USA
+1Family Lands Remembered, LLC, Jupiter, FL, USA 2Phillips & Jordan, Inc., San Antonio, FL, USA 3Wood Group, Gainesville, FL, USA

 Florida has significant water resources challenges that need to be addressed soon.
-Protecting and enhancing our underground aquifers, rivers, and streams are all necessary to meet Florida's need for green infrastructure and will require billions of dollars of investment over the near and long terms.
-As Florida's population grows from 21 million people to potentially 35 million people by 2070, sustainable water resources are critical including water supply for those people, for agriculture, for industry and other businesses, and for the environment.
+Protecting and enhancing our underground aquifers, rivers, and streams are all necessary to meet Florida's need for green infrastructure and spend the billions of dollars being allocated.
+As Florida's population grows from 21 million people to potentially 35 million people by 2070, sustainable water resources are critical, including water availability for those people, for agriculture, for industry, and for the environment.

 Adding to this challenge, certain factors have reached a tipping point - algae blooms, red tide, sea level rise, sewage spills, water shortages, aging infrastructure, etc. - and immediate action is necessary.
-The present system of government projects, including traditional design, bid, build processes, along with single-use projects, will not be able to meet all of the needs in the time frame that Florida requires.
+The present system of government projects, including traditional design, bid, build processes, along with single-use projects, will not meet all of the needs in the time frame that Florida requires.
 One potential tool is alternative delivery methods, such as public-private partnerships.
-Coupled with innovative multi-use projects that include a number of public benefits, alternative delivery methods can help Florida meet these challenges in time to make a difference.
+Coupled with innovative multi-use projects that include a number of public benefits, alternative or collaborative delivery methods can improve stakeholder engagement and public perception of a project while helping Florida meet these challenges in time to make a difference.